DMorrisonASC/gifSearch/README.md

-# gifSearch - A web application that finds the gifs you want using GIFPHY Api.
+# GifSearch - A web application that finds the gifs you want using GIFPHY Api.